 - Be concise in link labels and additional choices.

-- Never write “click here.”
-If instruction text is needed, the correct verb to use is “select.”
+- Never use “Click here.”
+If instruction text is needed, use “select” followed by a clear directive.

 • Link and button colors